-Camino Frances Day 12 – Hornillos del Camino to Itero de la Vega
+Camino Frances Day 12 Hornillos to Itero de la Vega

-Another early start on Day 12 of the Camino Frances and our journey today takes us from Hornillos del Camino to Itero de la Vega via the medieval town of Castrojeriz.
+Another early start on the Camino Frances and our journey today is Day 12 Hornillos to Itero de la Vega via the medieval town of Castrojeriz.

 We set off in the pitch black and didn’t see anything for over an hour.
 A head torch certainly comes in handy and I would recommend every Pilgrim takes on for their Camino.